microsoft clarity tutorial

 Insights:

-The Clarity interface provides an intuitive dashboard with valuable data insights in various areas such as acquisition, UX optimisation, engagement, technology, and geography.
+The Clarity interface provides an intuitive dashboard with valuable data insights in various areas such as acquisition, UX optimisation, engagement, technology, e-commerce, funnels, and geography.

 Clarity Extension: